shahzaib414/batch-processor/README.md

 accepts the following arguments

-`--file` path to the local file which contains a list of URLs separated by white space `--storage` Folder path where you want to save files `--batch` Number of files need to downloaded at the same time
+`--file` path to the local file which contains a list of URLs separated by white space
+`--storage` Folder path where you want to save files
+`--batch` Number of files that need to be downloaded at the same time

 Install npm packages